LocationSighartstein, 5202 Neumarkt am Wallersee, Austria

 Building Volume830 sqm

-From the architect.
+Text description provided by the architects.
 Spatial dimension of the ornamental facade

 Situated on the periphery of the site of green meadows and felds, the first impression of the construction site provided the idea for the sculptural facade by way of an elevated grass turf.
 The oversized “grass blades” communicate the building’s unique identity and provides an orientation marker for the kindergarten.
 The stylized grass blades are not only ornamental, but also act as a continuation of the landscape theme – namely, the staccato row of spruces visible at the meadow’s edge or the branches of the neighboring leafy trees.
 The resulting scenic correspondence takes place not only in the building volume itself but also in the structure noticeable from within.